scenerystack/community/docs/reference/api/scenery-phet/TextKeyNode.md

 -------------------------------------------------------------------------------------------------
 Static factory methods for specific text strings.
 For brevity, these methods have the same names as their string keys.
-For example SceneryPhetStrings.key.esc is rendered by the esc method.
+For example string_scenery_phet_key_esc_StringProperty is rendered by the esc method.
 -------------------------------------------------------------------------------------------------
 Note that this will render "Alt" OR "Options", depending on platform.
 If there is a description of this icon in the PDOM please use getAltKeyString().